Coluracetam: Society and culture

+Legal status

 Australia

 Coluracetam is a schedule 4 substance in Australia under the Poisons Standard (February 2020).
 A schedule 4 substance is classified as "Prescription Only Medicine, or Prescription Animal Remedy – Substances, the use or supply of which should be by or on the order of persons permitted by State or Territory legislation to prescribe and should be available from a pharmacist on prescription."